Indian River County, Florida: Bus systems

 GoLine is Indian River County's main method of public transportation.
 The program was introduced in 1994 to provide an alternative option to driving.
 Due to County population increases in the early and mid 2000s, Indian River County devised a series of bus routes from Barefoot Bay in southern Brevard County to the south end of Vero Beach.
 In 2006, GoLine (formerly known as Indian River Transit) was introduced with more stops along and through the Treasure Coast.
 By 2010, the GoLine system had a total of 14 stops with an additional four stops planned for 2011/2012.
 Riders pay no fare or fee to board the bus.
 In 2010 the buses operated between 8:00 A.M. and 5:00 P.M. weekdays and from 9:00 A.M. to 3:00 P.M. on Saturdays.
 Some routes have extended operating hours depending on location.

 Train

-There is planning underway for an Amtrak station in Vero Beach.
+Amtrak began planning to add service along the east coast of Florida, including a station in Vero Beach, in 2000.
+In 2012, Amtrak announced that it hoped to start service over the Florida East Coast Railway (FEC) line in 2013.
+The All Aboard Florida project (now Brightline) was also announced in 2012, and now operates over part of the FEC track that Amtrak intended to use, but does not stop anywhere in Indian River County.

 Florida East Coast Railway serves a team yard in Vero Beach for off-line customers that don't have direct rail service via spurs.
 There are two lumber and sheetrock/structural steel customers who receive boxcars, center beam and bulkhead flatcars, and occasionally- gondolas, at the team yard.